Mahesh6221/Transitperformace_Analysis/README.md

 How to Use This Project
-To use or reproduce this project, simply clone the repository from GitHub: git clone https://github.com/Mahesh6221/Transitperformace_Analysis.git
+To use or reproduce this project, simply clone the repository from GitHub using: git clone https://github.com/Mahesh6221/Transitperformace_Analysis.git